 An.
 1344, having stolen a woman with whom he was in love, and intending to fly with her into Spain, was by a storm cast upon the island Madeira in 32 degrees of north-latitude.
 Going ashore there with his mistress to refresh her after the toils of the sea, the ship taking the opportunity of a favourable gale sailed away, leaving them behind.
 The lady soon died for grief of being left in that desolate island; and Macham with what companions he had, erected a little chapel and hermitage under the invocation of the name of Jesus, to bury her.
-This done, they contrived a boat made of one single tree, in which they got over to the coast of Afric, where they were taken by the Moors, and presented to their king for the rarity of the accident. for the same reason sent them to the king of Castile, where giving an account of what had befallen them, it moved many to venture out in search of this island.
+This done, they contrived a boat made of one single tree, in which they got over to the coast of Afric, where they were taken by the Moors, and presented to their king for the rarity of the accident.
+He for the same reason sent them to the king of Castile, where giving an account of what had befallen them, it moved many to venture out in search of this island.
 This story we find in Hakluyt, vol. II. part 2. p.
 1. where he quotes Anthony Galvao a Portuguese author for it; and D. Antonio Manoel in his works among his epanaforas, has one on this particular subject, which he calls epanafora amorosa.
-Upon this information, as was said, several adventurers went out, but to no effect that we can hear of, till made himself master of five of them, but could not subdue the two greatest, as most populous and best defended.
+Upon this information, as was said, several adventurers went out, but to no effect that we can hear of, till

+An.
+1348.
+John Batancourt a Frenchman, obtained a grant of king John the second of Castile, and went to conquer the Canary islands long before discovered, and made himself master of five of them, but could not subdue the two greatest, as most populous and best defended.
 These were afterwards subdued by king Ferdinand, as may be seen in Mariana, lib.
 XVI. p.
-29. These were small beginnings, and out of regular course; next follow the gradual discoveries made by the Portugueses, which may be said to have been the groundwork of all the ensuing navigations, which happened King John of Portugal enjoying in this manner. peace at home after his wars with Castile, was persuaded by his sons to undertake the conquest of Ceuta on the African shore.
+29. These were small beginnings, and out of regular course; next follow the gradual discoveries made by the Portugueses, which may be said to have been the groundwork of all the ensuing navigations, which happened in this manner.
+King John of Portugal enjoying peace at home after his wars with Castile, was persuaded by his sons to undertake the conquest of Ceuta on the African shore.
 Prince Henry his fifth son accompanied him in this expedition, and at his return home brought with him a strong inclination to discover new seas and lands, and the more on account of the information he had received from several Moors concerning the coasts of Afric to the southward, which were as yet unknown to Europeans, who never pretended to venture beyond cape Nao, which had therefore this name given it, signifying in Portuguese No, to imply there was no sailing further: and the reason was, because the cape running far out into sea, caused it to break and appear dangerous; and they as yet not daring to venture too far from land, were ignorant that by keeping off to sea they should avoid that danger.
-Prince Henry resolving to overcome all difficulties, fitted out two small vessels.
+Prince Henry resolving to overcome all difficulties, fitted out two small vessels,